 Since the age of ten, João has worked with world-renowned pianists, such as Vladimir Viardo, Helena de Sá e Costa, Tânia Achot, Pedro Burmester, Sequeira Costa, Artur Pizarro, Barry Douglas, Dmitri Bashkirov and Aldo Ciccolini.
 After hearing João’s playing for the first time, Ciccolini said: “Il est monstrueusemement doué”.

 In 2005 he applied to three music colleges in London: the Guildhall School of Music and Drama (City University London), the Royal Academy of Music (University of London) and the Royal College of Music.
 He chose to continue his studies at the RCM with Ruth Nye (MBE), a former pupil of Claudio Arrau and one of the world's foremost piano teachers.
 He was a scholar of the Calouste Gulbenkian Foundation and the Royal College of Music from 2006 to 2010.
 He graduated in 2010 as that year’s best student, obtaining 93 out of 100 (a historically high mark for the final recital of a piano degree).
 In September 2012, João graduated from the Guildhall School of Music and Drama, where he finished his Masters degree with Distinction as a student of Martin Roscoe and having held scholarships from the Noswad Charity, the Stanley Picker Trust and the Hilda Anderson-Deane Trust.
-He is currently taking a Doctorate degree in Universidade de Aveiro as a student of Pedro Burmester, where he also holds a position as a piano professor.
+He holds a position as a piano professor at Universidade de Aveiro, where he finished his Doctorate degree with Distinction, in July 2017.

 João's first international tour took place in June 2007, in the United States of America, having performed in Washington D. C., Providence and Boston.
 After hearing his performance in Washington, Stephen Neal Dennis, of the All Arts Review magazine, wrote: "History was made last night at the Portuguese Ambassador’s Residence in Washington when the concert by young Portuguese pianist João Bettencourt da Câmara ended.
 Having heard extraordinary performances of music by Bach, Brahms and Beethoven, the audience rose spontaneously for a standing ovation for a pianist few had ever heard of previously. (…) Only 19, Bettencourt da Câmara possesses a fearsome technique, something that has become so routine a component in concerts by younger pianists that audiences almost yawn when promised something spectacular.
 What is unexpected is the emotional depth of personal involvement that this pianist brings to each piece he plays.
 For a generation that never knew the young Sviatoslav Richter, one is forced to wonder how much more Richter himself could give at the age of 19”.